corda/corda/docs/source/design/corda-gradle-plugin-v2/secure-dependencies.md

 The plugin will create a task: ``generateDependencyConstraints`` that will generate a file ``META-INF/DEPENDENCY-CONSTRAINTS``.

-This will contain the SHA256 of all direct and transitive dependencies from the included configurations excluding the explicit ``exclude`` files.
+This file will contain the SHA256 of all direct and transitive dependencies from the included configurations excluding the explicit ``exclude`` files.
 This task will be wired to be executed before the ``jar`` plugin.

-It can also be added to the source repository, so that any dependency changes become apparent during code review.
+The constraints file can also be added to the source repository, so that any dependency changes become apparent during code review.

 Question: - Should this information be added to the ``MANIFEST`` file.